 Referral is usually from your GP and the team will contact you to arrange to see you, usually in your own home.
 The person who comes to see you might be a community psychiatric nurse, a social worker, an occupational therapist or a psychiatrist.
 They will agree a plan with you including any necessary treatment.

-The Priory has a memory clinic which you will be referred to through your G.P.
-The nursing staff will undertake a full assessment of your mental health problems and you will be reviewed by a consultant psychiatrist to develop a plan of treatment.
+The memory clinic is a facility to assess older people who are concerned about their memory or cognitive function.
+Following referral from your GP, the nursing staff will undertake a full assessment of your mental health problems and your memory and you will be reviewed by a consultant psychiatrist to develop a plan of treatment.

 The early onset dementia service

 If you are under 65 years old and have concerns about your memory or have a diagnosis of dementia and live in North Tyneside, you may be seen by our early onset dementia team.
 This consists of a community psychiatric nurse and a support worker with input from a consultant psychiatrist and a psychologist.
 Once you have been referred by your GP, the team will work with you to develop a plan of care and treatment.